What happens during EP study?

 - You may be given medicine to help you relax.

 - A local anaesthetic, which induces numbness in the area, will be given to your skin near a vein in your groyne, neck, or forearm.

 - Your healthcare provider will make a needle puncture through your skin and into your blood vessel.

 - A small straw sized tube called a sheath will be inserted into your artery or vein.

-- Your doctor will gently guide several specialized EP catheters into the blood vessel through the sheath and advance them into your heart.
+- Several specialised EP catheters will be carefully guided into the blood vessel through the sheath and advanced into your heart by your doctor.

-- Fluoroscopy (a special type of X-ray that is displayed on a TV monitor), is used to help advance the catheters to the heart.
+- To help progress the catheters to the heart, fluoroscopy (a special type of X-ray that is displayed on a TV monitor) is utilised.

 - Electrical signals produced by your heart will be picked up by special catheters and recorded.
-This is called cardiac mapping and allows the doctor to locate where arrhythmias are coming from.
+This is known as cardiac mapping, and it allows the clinician to pinpoint the source of arrhythmias.

 - Your doctor will remove the catheter after an EP study is done,

 - EP study usually takes 1 to 4 hours.